The Resentful Life

 - Creates continual power struggles or persistent passive aggression

-- Eventually leads to contempt, disgust, detachment.
+- Eventually leads to contempt, disgust, detachment

-Chains of Resentment are Hard to Break
+Chains of Resentment Are Hard to Break

 The habitual nature of resentment means that:

-- It’s never specific to one behavior - nobody resents just one thing
+- It’s never specific to one behavior, nobody resents just one thing

-- Its content is rarely forgotten - each new incident of perceived unfairness automatically links onto previous ones, eventually forging a heavy chain.
+- Its content is rarely forgotten; each new incident of perceived unfairness automatically links onto previous ones, eventually forging a heavy chain.

 The chain of resentment always extends into the distant past.
-In advanced stages it goes into the future.
+In advanced stages, it goes into the future.
 That's when you hear things like, "It's going all right now, but she'll find some way to screw up the weekend," or, "It's fine at the moment, but the ‘real him' will come out, just wait."

 The tremendous effort required to drag the chain of resentment through life makes us hyper-vigilant for possible ego offenses, lest they "sneak up" on us.
-In other words, the chain of resentment makes us look for things to resent.
+The chain of resentment makes us look for things to resent.
 This creates frequent sour moods and an atmosphere wherein no offense is too trivial or too unrealistic to be added as yet another link on the chain.
 We'll find things to resent in the news, traffic patterns, a dearth of parking places, the temperature of drinking water, and in other people's tastes, thoughts, opinions, mannerisms, and feelings.

 A member of a court-ordered class I once taught had a colorful way of describing the effects of resentment.
 He said that dragging the chain of resentment through life is like carrying around a bag of horse manure.
 (Okay, he did not say "manure.")
-You want to smear the bag of horse do-do in the face of the person you resent.
+You want to smear the bag of horse doo-doo in the face of the person you resent.
 So you carry it around, waiting for the opportunity, and carry it around, and carry it around, and carry it around.
 And who stinks?

 Part II of this post will focus on a resentment-free life.